Claridge Hi-Tec/Goncz Pistol: Design

 The lower receiver/frame is a one-piece machined design integral with the pistol grip and trigger guard.
 It houses all the firing components and the safety mechanism.
 The magazine is fed through the pistol grip.
-16-, 20- and 30-round magazines were made for the weapon, but have been in production since 1993.
+16-, 20- and 30-round magazines were made for the weapon, but have not been in production since 1993.
 However, re-notched Beretta 92F magazines can be used, and many of those found on the market today are in fact modified Beretta or SIG magazines.